Marginal Girsanov Reweighting: Stable Variance Reduction for Long-Timescale Dynamics from Biased Simulation: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation and by the National Natural Science Foundation of China (NSFC) under grant number 12171367.
+This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation and by the National Natural Science Foundation of China (NSFC) under grant number 12571463.
+The research visit of the first author was funded by Tongji University.
 Preliminary results were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Alvis (project: NAISS 2025/22-463), partially funded by the Swedish Research Council through grant agreement no.~2022-06725.

 \makeatletter {S.\arabic{figure}} {S.\arabic{figure}} {S.\arabic{table}} {S.\arabic{table}} {S.\arabic{equation}} {S.\arabic{equation}} \makeatother